-This lightly scented orange cake is made with fine Italian extra-virgin olive oil.
-A drizzle of bright blood orange glaze elevates the pound cake to a special-occasion treat.
+This lightly scented citrus cake is made with fine Italian extra-virgin olive oil.
+A drizzle of bright grapefruit glaze elevates the pound cake to a special-occasion treat.

 BAKING TOOL HACKS